China's Iran Diplomacy

 What to watch next

 The next decision point is the Trump-Xi summit next week.
 Watch whether Trump publicly credits China for de-escalation, whether Beijing presses for sanctions relief on Chinese firms tied to Iran, and whether Tehran makes any concrete move on Hormuz before the leaders meet.
-If the war stays contained, China gets to claim it helped stabilize a crisis Washington could not control. (
+If the war stays contained, China gets to claim it helped stabilize a crisis Washington could not control.
+(AP News,

 Reuters)